 After the setup you’ll see the list of your 10 most recent transactions from eBay in the Synder Transactions tab.
 You’ll see that one transaction has been synced to QuickBooks Online automatically.
 Then you can select more historic transactions and synchronize them with QuickBooks Online and/or turn on the “Auto sync” mode to enjoy seamless auto-synchronization of all future transactions (according to your setup).

 What objects are created in QuickBooks Online after the sync?

 Let’s take a look at the objects which are created in QuickBooks Online after the sync of eBay managed payments transactions.
 It depends on the type of transaction being synced, as Synder creates:

 |Type of transaction||Objects created on the QuickBooks Online side|

-Make sure you enabled the Payouts feature in the Synder settings to sync them along with regular transactions.
-Don’t worry, payouts will not duplicate your bank feed records.
+Make sure to enable the Payouts feature in the Synder settings to sync them along with regular transactions.
+Don’t worry, payouts won’t duplicate your bank feed records.